 “Across the house, there were plastic bottles or urine, plus cardboard boxes filled with faeces and spread across the floors.

 “The condition of the animals was absolutely heartbreaking, and it beggars all belief that anyone deemed it acceptable to keep animals in such filthy, squalid surroundings.

 “Fortunately, the RSPCA’s intervention ensured all animals were signed into our care – and could go on for rehoming, and a second chance of happiness.
 That happy outcome is a reminder as to the exact reason why the RSPCA exists.”

-12-month community order with a 15-day rehabilitation activity requirement.
-Total of £455 fines, costs and charges.
-Banned from keeping animals for 10 years (expires January 2028).
+12-month community order with a rehabilitation requirement; £300 each towards costs.
+Banned from keeping any animal for 10 years (expires January 2028).